 We love them, but self reflection isn’t their forte, just criticize the USA in an American bar and find out.
 In a general sense, however, an unprecedented brandishing of bad manners is inflicting Canada and the whole world.
 The safety line of property and human rights in the global economy is a thin line indeed.
 In years to come they might call this the unmannered first decade of an otherwise tumble down dumb century.
-Law abiding, debt paying, courteous citizenry is a thing of the past.
+Law abiding, debt paying, courteous citizenry maybe a thing of the past.
 Cloying consumerism, frivolous ergonomic expenses and an roll down of ridiculous lawsuits is a huge deadweight on the safety line of any society.

 I Hope the Tumble-Down Doesn’t Become a Free Fall.

 In Canada 18 or 19 percent of the population is non-white.
 They commit 23 or 24 percent of violent offences, which is disproportional.
 The surprising thing though is that the white Canadian perception is that 37 or 38 percent of all violent crime is committed by non-whites.
 This too, is disproportional.
 In Toronto where the non-white population might be as high as 50 percent, the expectation among whites is sometimes 70 or 80 percent.
 Overall non-whites commit 16 or 17 percent of all offences.
 This puts them more in the range one would expect.
 What this all says certainly has something to do with manners.
 If you’ve ever witnessed whites with these anticipations in race treat visible minorities rudely you certainly can see the correlation.